Russian illegal prison on IZOLYATSIA premises has been operational for 10 years.

 DATAS: Digital Authoritarianism in the South Caucasus

-Join a lecture “Digital Authoritarianism in the South Caucasus” by Ilkin Huseynov on December 10 at 19:00 Kyiv time.
+Join a lecture “Digital Authoritarianism in the South Caucasus” by Ilkin Huseynov and Cavid Ağa on December 10 at 19:00 Kyiv time.
 How do states use spyware, biometrics, and artificial intelligence to surveil citizens?
 Why have Azerbaijan, Georgia, and Armenia chosen different models of digital control?
 And what tools of resistance remain available to activists, journalists, and artists?

 Participation is free.
 The lecture will be in English, without translation.
 Use this link to register to participate in the event: